 Another jewel in the crown of Uttarakhand, the quaint, picturesque town of Almora makes a great destination for a peaceful hill holiday.
 You will feel blessed to set your eyes upon the many revered Himalayan Peaks like Nanda Devi and Trishul from the pinnacles of Almora.
 The deluge of centuries-old Almora temples which are a remarkable example of architecture will take you back in time.
 And, its invigorating air and verdant greenery are too much for the city people to take in.

-If you are heading to Almora for a quiet getaway, here are a few places to visit in Almora to make the best of this peaceful town.
+If you are heading to Almora for a quiet getaway, here are the best places to visit in Almora to make the best of this peaceful town.
 These places cannot be missed if you are someone who loves to explore.
 So, get ready with your camera to capture some of the most stunning sights of your life: